 When risk is well-managed and proactively dealt with, you can begin to use your resources to work smarter and see how to better align your whole organization with the overarching strategy and direction.

 They cannot be something that is merely said and worked upon by the management, in monthly management seminars; they need to be communicated across the entire company.
 Ardoq’s customers call it "absolute workplace transparency" across all hierarchical levels, as they know that employees are the lifeforce of an organization.
 They are the ones with the technical experience and expertise that will help pave the steps forward.

 Businesses recognize this, hence the rise of new decision-making structures that empower cross-functional product teams and aid cross-organizational collaboration.
 Leveraging the expert know-how in your organization effectively is critical to staying adaptable, relevant, and competitive.

 5. Really Know and Use Your Resources

-You should also consider your strategy for bringing in experts with the skill sets necessary for your organization on your transformation journey.
+You should also consider your strategy for bringing in experts with the skill sets necessary for your organization on your digital transformation journey.